EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ## Developer salaries in 2022

-Go developers tend to **make significantly more money than Go developers.
+Go developers tend to **make significantly more money than the Python developers**.
-Python developers**.
 In fact, Go is among the top 10 highest paid languages according to the languages according to stackoverflow's 2022 survey.